sitespeedio/browsertime/.github/CONTRIBUTING.md

 ### AI-Assisted changes

-When using AI tools like ChatGPT to assist with development, please a) disclose it in your commits and pull requests.
+When using AI tools like Claude, ChatGPT, or any other LLM to assist with development, please disclose it in your commits and in the pull request description.

 #### Commits

-When writing a commit message for a change that was assisted by an AI, please add the `AI-assisted-by:` trailer to the commit message body.
+Add a `Co-authored-by:` trailer to the commit message body naming the model.
+GitHub recognises the trailer and credits the model alongside the human author, which keeps the disclosure visible on every commit page without relying on a custom convention.
+Use a sensible model identifier in the name part and the vendor's published noreply address.
+Multiple `Co-authored-by:` lines are allowed if more than one model contributed.

 **Example:**